Charles Collett: 2-cylinder standard tender classes

 In 1901 Churchward had proposed, as part of his set of standard locomotive classes, a two-cylinder 4-6-0 with 5 ft 8 in wheels, but never developed one.
 In 1936, seeking to replace the older 4300 'Moguls', Collett produced such a locomotive as the Grange class.
 Indeed, he withdrew 80 of the 'Moguls', and used the wheels and motion as part of a 4-6-0 with the same No 1 boiler as the Halls.
 One disadvantage was that the Granges were heavier than the 'Moguls' and thus had more limited route availability.
 To answer this, in 1938 Collett withdrew another 20 'Moguls', and again used the wheels and motion to build a 4-6-0, this time with the specially developed, lightweight, No 14 boiler.
 These were the Manor class.
-Even though they were indifferent steamers until the draughting of the boiler was investigated and modified in 1951–52, British Rail still built another ten Manors (without any 'Mogul' parts) in 1950.
+Even though they were indifferent steamers until the draughting of the boiler was investigated and modified in 1951–52, British Railways still built another ten Manors (without any 'Mogul' parts) in 1950.

 Collett continued to build more 2-8-0s in the form of the 2884 class, which differed only in detail, not in the principal dimensions, from Churchward's 2800 class of 1903.
 The last of this class was built by Collett's successor Hawksworth in 1942, and this (by then 45 year old) class was represented in the 1948 Locomotive Exchange Trials.